omair-karim/BasicRestAPI/README.md

+# BasicRestAPI
-Basic REST API in Laravel using HTTP Middleware
+Basic REST API using middleware in Laravel